emb-karan/espapp/README.md

   # for ubuntu version >= 19.1

-    pip3 install application
+    pip3 install espapp-pkg

-  ## if pip not installed and getting error, run the below command and the re-run previous command
+  ## if pip not installed and getting error, run the below command and then re-run previous command

     sudo apt update
     sudo apt install python3-pip